DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 # Installing PHP with PHP Tools for Visual Studio

-PHP is required in order to run your PHP project locally.
-Besides, in order to get the debugging functionality working, the PHP's `Xdebug` extension is required as well.
-Both of them will be installed in one single step.
+PHP is required to run your PHP project locally.
+Besides, the PHP's `Xdebug` extension is required as well, in order to get the debugging functionality working.
+This docuemte will try to explain how to do both the easier way.

 There are several ways of getting the project ready to run.
 You can choose depending on the case:

-##  Installing new PHP Version
+##  a.
+Installing new PHP Version

 If you don't have PHP already installed, open or create a `PHP Project` and go to the project's `Properties`.
 Choose your desired PHP version as depicted below.